-Fairmont Le Manoir Richelieu Quebec
+About the Fairmont Le Manoir Richelieu Quebec

 I was given the Fairmont VIP treatment with a spectacular view of the St. Lawrence River outside my window and a comfortable hotel room with a Queen sized bed.

-I was surprised to see personalized toiletries in the room.
-Great products too, no need to pack your own if you are staying here.
+The room was all about modern luxury amenities, with plenty of storage and closet space, a lounge chair and a small desk.
+I was surprised to see personalized toiletries in the room: great products too, no need to pack your own if you are staying here.

 Fairmont Manoir Richelieu Amenities

 These fire displays in the great hall on the main floor of the resort were kind of cool.
-Of course, they are not real fire, but it was fun to watch people sticking their hands and heads into them trying to catch the perfect selfie.
+Of course, they are not real fire, but it was fun to watch people sticking their hands and heads into them, trying to catch the perfect selfie.

-Outdoor Skating Rink
+Fairmont Manoir Outdoor Skating Rink

 Like many hotels in the Charlevoix region, the Fairmont Le Manoir Richelieu has a beautiful outdoor skating rink overlooking the St. Lawrence River.
 We had warm winter weather during our stay in Charlevoix and, the ice surface was a little soft, so I missed out on a breathtaking skate at the hotel.

-Spa de Manoir
+Spa de Manoir at Fairmont Manoir Richelieu

-Be sure to stop by the spa for a special treatment during your stay.
+Be sure to stop by the spa for a particular treatment during your stay.
 The Spa’s relaxation room is an experience itself with visual sensation pods, loungers with warm throws and an inviting fireplace.